Living Bank Programs

 A living donor advocate serves to advocate for the best interest of a potential living donor.
 Federal regulations require transplant programs to appoint an independent donor advocate to ensure safe evaluation and care of living donors.

-Through The Living Bank’s living donor advocacy program, we work with Memorial Hermann-Texas Medical Center, St. Luke's Hospital, and Texas Children's Hospital to educate, pre-screen and counsel their living donors as well as altruistic donors (donors without a designated recipient) for The Methodist Hospital.
+Through The Living Bank’s living donor advocacy program, we work with Memorial Hermann-Texas Medical Center, CHI St. Luke's Health- Baylor St. Luke's Medical Center, and Texas Children's Hospital to educate, pre-screen and counsel their living donors as well as altruistic donors (donors without a designated recipient) for Houston Methodist Hospital.

-Independent Living Donor Advocate Network (ILDAN) provides professional development, collaboration, and peer support to social workers, psychologists, physicians, nurses, and clergy who work as independent living donors
+Independent Living Donor Advocate Network (ILDAN™) provides professional development, collaboration, and peer support to social workers, psychologists, physicians, nurses, and clergy who work as independent living donors

 A thriving living donor advocacy program will significantly shorten the waiting time for individuals waiting for a kidney and boost the overall number of available organs.

 For more information on our living donor advocacy program, please contact The Living Bank at

 Tracey Reeves, LCSW Shelley Spector, LCSW Sarah Stone, LCSW

 More than half of the people waiting for organ donors in the U.S. are members of minority groups.
 This includes African Americans, Asians, Hispanic/Latinos, Native Americans and Pacific Islanders.

 The success of a transplant depends on finding a close match between donor and recipient at the DNA level.
 The chance is much higher when both have the same racial or ethnic background.

 Through The Living Bank’s minority outreach program, our activities focus on organ donation and transplant education for minorities with presentations at chambers of commerce, clinics, community centers, conferences, corporations, health fairs, nonprofit organizations, religious entities, and small business.